Obama cites progress in U.S.-Iran nuclear talks

 Sixty-seven votes are needed to overturn any presidential veto of legislation regarding an Iran deal.
 The same number of votes are needed for Senate ratification of treaties negotiated by presidents with foreign countries.

-Arguing that Iran was "fomenting trouble" in other Middle Eastern countries including Syria, McConnell also warned that the Senate "cannot ignore all of their other behaviour in looking at the potential nuclear deal."
+Arguing that Iran was "fomenting trouble" in other Middle Eastern countries including Syria, McConnell also warned that the Senate "cannot ignore all of their other behavior in looking at the potential nuclear deal."

-The negotiations with Iran centre on restricting its ability to produce weapons grade nuclear materials while allowing it to develop nuclear energy.
+The negotiations with Iran center on restricting its ability to produce weapons grade nuclear materials while allowing it to develop nuclear energy.

 Defending the talks, which have come under withering criticism also from Israeli Prime Minister Benjamin Netanyahu, Obama told CBS: